SAR Processing In Geomatica OrthoEngine

 Setting up a RADARSAT-2 Project in OrthoEngine

 This example gives you the opportunity to work with Geomatica OrthoEngine to perform orthorectification of RADARSAT-2 data.
-The sample RADARSAT-2 dataset for this tutorial can be downloaded from http://www.radarsat2.info/product/demo_set/.
+Sample RADARSAT-2 data can be download from here: https://mdacorporation.com/geospatial/international/satellites/RADARSAT-2/sample-data.

 Creating the Project